 This is an advanced poetry writing course.
 Students will be expected to have written a number of poems to a publishable standard.

 Writers are invited to submit details of their writing background and workshop experience, and up to 3 poems.
 Please use the assessment link on this page to apply.
-The deadline for applications is Friday 6 September 2024.
+All applicants will be contacted with the outcome of their application, after the deadline has passed.

 How will I be taught, and will there be any work outside the class?